Lake Taupō: Biota

 Much of the watershed of Lake Taupō is a beech and podocarp forest with associate understory ferns being Blechnum filiforme, Asplenium flaccidum, Doodia media, Hymenophyllum demissum, Microsorum pustulatum and Dendroconche scandens, and some prominent associate shrubs being Olearia rani and Alseuosmia quercifolia.

 Native faunal species in the lake include northern kōura or crayfish (Paranephrops planifrons) and kōkopu or whitebait (Galaxias species).
+A community of sponges and associated invertebrates live around the underwater geothermal vents.

-The lake is noted for stocks of brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss), introduced from Europe and California respectively in the late nineteenth century.
+The lake is noted for brown trout (Salmo trutta morpha lacustris), introduced from Scotland via Tasmania, in 1887, followed by rainbow trout (Oncorhynchus mykiss) from California in 1898.
 There has also been a subsequent introduction of smelt (Retropinnidae species) as a food for the trout.

-A community of sponges and associated invertebrates live around the underwater geothermal vents.